uozuAho/note_searcher/readme.md

     - notification to enable on search/view
 - show view container on search complete
 - moving indexing progress to status bar
+- dead links: don't show as error
+    - then document the feature
 - docs
     - get readme working in extension preview in vscode
     - make screenshot show in extension preview